kz1212/ctgov-oph-landscape/README.md

 ---------------------------------------------------------------------------

-Install the required packages: pip install pandas numpy sqlalchemy psycopg2-binary python-dotenv pyarrow
+Install the required packages: pip install pandas numpy sqlalchemy psycopg2-binary python-dotenv pyarrow seaborn matplotlib

 ---------------------------------------------------------------------------
 Configuration
 ---------------------------------------------------------------------------

-Request Access: If you do not have an account, register for free at the CTTI AACT website.
+Request Access: If you do not have an account, register for free at the CTTI AACT [website]([url](https://aact.ctti-clinicaltrials.org/users/sign_up)).

 Create a .env file in the root directory.
 Do not commit this file to version control.